goblint/bench/incremental-test-generation/clang-mutations/README.md

 ## Build
 The first build can take a while (up to multiple hours).
 But you can increase the performance by changing the parallel compile and link jobs.
 For me using the value 5 for both of them got me the fastest results.
 When using too many jobs the memory becomes a bottleneck.
 You can check the memory status with `free -h --giga`.
-Additionally you may need to change the build target.
-Avaiable targets are: AMDGPU, ARM, AVR, BPF, Hexagon, Lanai, LoongArch, Mips, MSP430, NVPTX, PowerPC, RISCV, Sparc, SystemZ, VE, WebAssembly, X86, XCore
+Additionally, you may need to change the build target.
+Available targets are: AMDGPU, ARM, AVR, BPF, Hexagon, Lanai, LoongArch, Mips, MSP430, NVPTX, PowerPC, RISCV, Sparc, SystemZ, VE, WebAssembly, X86, XCore

  - [ ] Move to the directory `llvm-project/`
  - [ ] `mkdir build && cd build`